ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

 * The RS checks that the claims 'context_id', 'salt_input', and 'cnf' are included in the access token.
 In particular, the RS checks that the 'cnf' claim specifies the client's authentication credential as transported by value.

-  If any of these claims are missing, malformed, or non-conformant, the RS MUST consider the access token invalid and MUST reply to the client with a 4.00 (Bad Request) error response.
+  If any of these claims are missing, malformed, or non-conformant, the RS MUST consider the access token invalid and MUST reply with a 4.00 (Bad Request) error response.

   Otherwise, the RS retrieves from the access token: